The Conspiracy Theory That Richard Petty’s 200th and Final NASCAR Cup Series Victory Was Staged Due to the Very Special Guest in Attendance

 Over the course of 35 years in the NASCAR Cup Series, “The King” accumulated an incredible 200 victories, close to double the amount of second-place David Pearson (105), 712 top-10 finishes, 123 poles, a record seven wins at the Daytona 500, and seven Cup Series titles, which ties him with Jimmie Johnson and Dale Earnhardt for the most in history.

-But it’s that number 200 that we’ll be focusing on today as there are some NASCAR conspiracy theorists out there who believe that Petty’s 200th and final Cup Series victory, which came on Independence Day in 1984, was staged due to the fact that then-President Ronald Reagan was in the stands at the Firecracker 400 that day at Daytona International Speedway.
+But it’s that number 200 that we’ll be focusing on today as some NASCAR conspiracy theorists out there believe that Petty’s 200th and final Cup Series victory, which came on Independence Day in 1984, was staged due to the fact that then-President Ronald Reagan was in the stands at the Firecracker 400 that day at Daytona International Speedway.

 NASCAR conspiracy theorists believe Richard Petty won the Firecracker 400 because Ronald Reagan was in the stands

-As mentioned, Ronald Reagan was the first U.S. president to ever attend a NASCAR race, which meant the 1984 Firecracker 400 was getting a lot of attention.
+As mentioned, Ronald Reagan was the first U.S. president ever to attend a NASCAR race, which meant the 1984 Firecracker 400 was getting a lot of attention.

 With that in mind, conspiracy theorists believe that NASCAR wanted and/or needed a big-name driver to win that particular race.
 And as we said in the very first sentence, there are very few names — if any — in motorsports history bigger than Richard Petty, who dominated a large portion of the race before engaging in a dramatic finish with two-time defending Daytona 500 champion Cale Yarborough.

 On lap 158 of the 160-lap race, Petty and Yarborough were battling for the lead when Doug Heveron wrecked his #01 Chevy on the first turn, which placed the race under caution.
-At the time, NASCAR rules stated that the caution period didn’t begin until the leaders reached the start/finish line with the first to make it back being declared the winner.
+At the time, NASCAR rules stated that the caution period didn’t begin until the leaders reached the start/finish line, with the first to make it back being declared the winner.

 So it essentially just became a two-man race between Petty and Yarborough, who raced down the stretch with “The King” winning by a nose, giving him NASCAR Cup Series victory number 200 — with President Ronald Reagan in the stands for the historic feat — which apparently was just a little too convenient for some.